easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### sep

-Python and C library for Source Extraction and Photometry.  (this easyconfig provides python library only)
+Python and C library for Source Extraction and Photometry.  (this simpleconfig provides python library only)

 *homepage*: <https://sep.readthedocs.io>